FOMO stands for Fear Of Missing Out. And if you’ve got it, it’s costing you money.

 Artificial resource limitation will always give you buyer’s remorse because you will never be happy with a decision that was motivated by fear.
 You can’t feel good about something you bought for your kid if you were afraid they would miss out.
 You have to go into it excited.
-When I talk to parents about private school, I always ask, are you interested because it’s going to build on your child’s interests, or are you afraid they won’t get into a good college otherwise?
+When I talk to parents about private school, I try to discover, are you interested because it’s going to build on your child’s interests, or are you afraid they won’t get into a good college otherwise?

 I’m very optimistic: maybe you aren’t supposed to buy a home now because in 2 years your income will have doubled and you’ll be looking in a whole other price range.
 Maybe your kid doesn’t need private school because he’s destined to be a saxophone prodigy (do they have those?).
 Maybe you aren’t supposed to do this program now because you’re going to get new information in two months that causes you to change direction.
 I’m always looking at not just the financial decision, but the motivation: is it fear or excitement?